teisdbr/winlibrs-docs-test/index.md

 ## Recent Changes
 ___

+#### 2020-10-22

+* Fixed a bug where DE L45 - Arrest Connection to Offense was only being checked for an Offense Sequence Number between 001 and 999.
+  * DE L45 should be 15 characters long, and combine a valid Offense Sequence Number and Incident Number together.
+    * EG: If an Offender is Arrested for Offense Sequence Number 001 from Incident Number 20-000001-01, the DE L45 should be '00120-000001-01'.
+  * This is important because an Arrest should be reported with a Multiple Arrestee Indicator of 'M' for Multiple when that arrest clears another Incident by arrest, as well.
+In order words, the arrest that you have listed in an Incident's Segment 62 might not be related to one of the Offenses in that Incident; it could be from another Incident.
+  * Added Error 90043 - 'DE L45 IS REQUIRED AND SHOULD BE A 15 CHARACTER STRING THAT COMBINES A VALID OFFENSE SEQUENCE NUMBER AND INCIDENT NUMBER' to support this fix.

 #### 2020-10-16

 * Boatload of changes and enhancements to the Documentation:
   -	Went through all of the Errors in LIBRS and determined if they were getting hit or not.
   -	Went through the Documentation, removing errors that don’t trigger and adding missing ones that do.